HomeworldSDL/HomeworldSDL/tools/README.txt

 [?]
 HWVideoTweaker   not sure what video it tweaks...
 [?]
 IniScript        .ini script validation?
 [A] KAS              .KAS -> C converter
-[Y] LiFList          creates a list of .LiFs
+[A] LiFList          creates a list of .LiFs
 [?]
 LWExport         converts <something> to LightWave?
 [?]
 Mission          Mission(Man) editor but doesn't look like it's complete...
 [?]
 NetLogView       network debugging tool?